6 Proven Ways to Improve Checkout Speed with a POS

 • Pickup instructions

-The key, however, is having a strategy in place in-store to make it easy for customers to pick up their order.
+The key, however, is having a strategy in-store to make it easy for customers to pick up their order.
 For example, a one-time QR code or barcode can help cashiers pick the right order, do it quickly, and minimize the risk of picking the wrong order.

 6. Use Customer-Facing Displays